-Kenneth Calhoun, M.F.A.Chair of Art and Graphic Design; Assistant Professor of Graphic Design
+Kenneth Calhoun, M.F.A.Chair of Art and Graphic Design; Associate Professor of Graphic Design

 Office: Yamawaki Art and Cultural Center

 Ours is a visual culture.
 More than ever, imagery is playing a leading role in the conveyance of meaning.
 Whether the task is to promote a product or an idea that advances human experience, graphic design opportunities are growing; the mastery of visual tools and knowledge of art and design history are becoming increasingly valued in a culture so dependent upon visual communication.
 Lasell’s major in graphic design provides students of both fine arts and design a graphic design degree that emphasizes the theoretical and practical studio experience which will enrich their lives as visual communicators.